DesmondSanctity/offline/README.md

 ## Contributing

 Your contributions are very much welcome.
-You can conttribute by:
+You can contribute by:

 * opening issues for any bug you discover.
 * Help improve the Documentation.